mathkimchi/singularity/DEVLOG.md

 2025/04/13

 After working on this for a few days, I resolved all the compile time errors but it still doesn't work.

+2025/04/15

+Oh no, I think the actions aren't showing because of numlock, which I turned on with my external keyboard, but right now my laptop keyboard doesn't have that toggle.
+For now, I just erased NumLock from my code, since it is kind of useless anyways.